-A kidney patient should not make any dietary changes without the consultation from the doctor.
-Working closely with your nephrologist will help to monitor advancements in the CKD and change in the dietary plan accordingly.
+A kidney patient should not make any dietary changes without consultation from the doctor.
+Working closely with your nephrologist will help to monitor advancements in CKD and change the dietary plan accordingly.

 Karma Ayurveda Hospital is an ayurvedic kidney disease treatment specialist that has its roots in Delhi, India.
 Since 1937, Karma Ayurveda has been providing ayurvedic solutions to improve general kidney function.
 Doctor Puneet Dhawan believes in ayurvedic ways to cure problems instead of relying on allopathic medications.
 The dietary plan by him has allowed thousands of patients to live a balanced diet.